 - Croatia Airlines Venice to Dubrovnik (summer only)

-- Volotea Venice to Split (June – September) and Dubrovnik (June – September)
+- Volotea Venice to Split (end of May – early October) and Dubrovnik (end of May – early October)

 From Bologna to Croatia